jomartin-999/spring-boot-for-vmware-gemfire/docs/geode-api-ext.md

-To match the expectations of SBDG’s `TestSecurityManager`, SBDG additionally provides a test implementation of VMware GemFire's https://geode.apache.org/releases/latest/javadoc/org/apache/geode/security/AuthInitialize.html\[`AuthInitialize`\] interface, which supplies matching credentials for both the username and password.
+To match the expectations of [spring-boot-gemfire-name]’s `TestSecurityManager`, [spring-boot-gemfire-name] additionally provides a test implementation of [vmware-gemfire-name]'s https://geode.apache.org/releases/latest/javadoc/org/apache/geode/security/AuthInitialize.html\[`AuthInitialize`\] interface, which supplies matching credentials for both the username and password.